"아니요, 남자아이는 여자가 아닙니다."

 I'm still only a couple months into learning myself, so I apologize if there are holes in my explanation.
 I hope this helps a bit, though; I wish you success in your education.

 You don't use the subject marker when using 이다 / 입니다.
-You only use it when negating with 아니다 / 아닙니다.
-Since 이다 is a copula, it should attach to the thing that it is equal to.
+You only use it when negating with 아니다 / 아닙니다. 이다 is a copula that acts like a particle and so it should attach to the thing that it is equal to.

 Your (weird) sentence should be: 남자아이는 여자입니다. (notice no space between 여자 and 입니다.)